notaryproject/specifications/keymanagementscenarios.md

 # Overview
 Key management for container signing can be broadly categorized into three general use cases:
-- Key Setup/Signing (How are keys set up?
-How are keys accessed by Notary v2 client when signatures are generated?)
+- Key Setup/Signing (Key managment and integrations with client tooling for generating signatures.)
-- Trust store configuration (How do runtime environments determine which keys to trust?)
+- Trust store configuration (Configuring which keys to trust for artifacts from a predefined source.)
-- Revocation (How do key owners create/revoke keys?
-How do runtime environments get this information?)
+- Signature Validity (Expiry, Revocation and/or Trusted Update List.
+Mechanism to update information on the validity of signatures.)

 ## Personas:
 - Publisher: User who builds and signs containers.